sparsity-xyz/gitbook/getting-started/quickstart/submit-app-request.md

 make request-fib NUM=22
 ```

-This command outputs the ABI-encoded input data, which will be used in the **ABCI Core setup validation** in the next steps:
+This command outputs the ABI-encoded input data on the last line, which will be used in the **ABCI Core setup validation** in the next steps:

 ```sh
 0x0000000000000000000000000000000000000000000000000000000000000016